 AutoSync guarantees that normal record and record-while-play will always work correctly.
-In certain cases however, e.g. when the inputs and outputs of a DAT machine are connected directly to the Hammerfall DSP, AutoSync may cause feedback in the digital carrier, so synchronization breaks down.
+In certain cases however, AutoSync may cause feedback in the digital carrier, so synchronization breaks down.
 To remedy this, switch the HDSP's clock mode over to 'Master'.